lsteamer/MapListing/README.md

 <br>
 <img src="/screenshots/1.png"/><br>
-There in a Main Activity that gives  are two view fragments (ListViewLayer, MapViewLayer) to the presenter in the constructor and later, as we get them, gives the Location and the information as a List of a custom Object (CarData).
+There in a Main Activity that gives two view fragments (ListViewLayer, MapViewLayer) when initializing the presenter.
+The main Activity also gives as we get them, the Location and the downloaded Data as a List of custom Objects (CarData).
 <br>
 <br>
 The data is downloaded with retrofit and there are two fragments on the same Activity.
-Ideally, the listView would handle clicks and depending the object clicked the mapView would reflect the changes.
-This could be used in a tablet view of the app.
+This way: the ListViewLayer can handle clicks and depending the object clicked the MapViewLayer can reflect the changes and the other way around.
+This was not implemented but it was left open to expnsion, as it could be used in a tablet view of the app.
 <br><br><br>
 This structure was adapted from the [Android Architecture Blueprints]<br>
 (https://github.com/googlesamples/android-architecture/tree/todo-mvp) <br>